 May 20, 2014 -

 Twin blasts in the city of Jos kill 118 people at a market.
-Nigerian authorities decline to say who is responsible.
+Nigerian authorities describe the blasts as "terrorist activities" but decline to speculate on who might be responsible.

 June 3-4, 2014 -